kipusoep/UrlTracker/README.md

 UrlTracker
 ==========

 The Url Tracker is used to manage URLs within umbraco.
 It automatically tracks URL changes, for instance when a node is renamed, and makes sure the old URL will redirect to the new location.
 This is great for SEO and great for people visiting your website via this old URL.
 Search engines will update the indexed URL and people won't visit the old, broken URL.<br />
 You can also create your own redirects, based on a simple URL or using a Regex pattern.
 You can redirect to an existing node or a manually entered URL.
 This is great for migrating existing indexed URLs to your new website!

+## Versioning ##
+**Version 2** has reached it's end-of-life status and won't be supported anymore.
+For umbraco versions **4.6 - 6.0** version 2 will remain available as well as the source of v2.
+**Version 3** is the current version and supports umbraco versions **6.1, 7.0, 7.1 and up** if possible.

+## Issues / feature requests ##
+If you'd like to report a bug or request a new feature, please use [the Github issue tracker](https://github.com/kipusoep/UrlTracker/issues), please don't use Twitter for example, because I won't be able to deal with requests outside Github (will become a mess sooner or later).

 ## Features ##
 *   Keeps track of **URL changes** (node gets renamed, moved or the umbracoUrlName property changes)